 How are IQ Scores Calculated?

-The most commonly used IQ test is the Wechsler Adult Intelligence Scale (WAIS), which is designed for individuals aged 16 and older.
+The Wechsler Adult Intelligence Scale (WAIS) is the most commonly used IQ test, designed for individuals aged 16 and older.
 The test consists of several sub-tests to measure different aspects of intelligence.

-Once an individual has completed the test, their performance is compared to that of a representative sample of the population to determine their IQ score.
+Once an individual has completed the test, their performance is compared to that of a representative population sample to determine their IQ score.

-The average IQ score is 100, with scores ranging from 70 to 130 considered to be within the normal range.
+The average IQ score is 100, with scores ranging from 70 to 130 considered within the normal range.

 Index Scales of Modern IQ Tests

-Index scales are used in modern IQ tests to provide a comprehensive measurement of an individual’s cognitive ability.
+Index scales are used in modern IQ tests to measure an individual’s cognitive ability comprehensively.

 These scales measure various aspects of intelligence and provide a more accurate assessment of an individual’s intellectual abilities.
 Several index scales are commonly used in modern IQ tests, including: